K8s mTLS : How to rotate control-plane certificates

 These are reordered for clarity, but expect inconsistent order on capture/extract from K8s API.

 Update the running Static Pods.
-These are controlled by kubelet.service
+These are controlled by kubelet.service, not the K8s API.

 Simply removing them (temporarily) from their home triggers the kubelet to terminate their Pods.

-After a time (seconds, or upon verification using crictl
+After a time (seconds, or upon verification using crictl),

 restore these Static Pod manifests to their home: